LawrieDrew/Professional-Materials-2/README.md

 ![Screenshot](assets/ScreenShot1.jpg)

 -------------
-Second update to my Developer Website, including links to most my up-to-date professional resume, LinkedIn profile, GitHub and Github repositories with most recent works of which I am proud up to and including the second capstone project of this course.
+Second update to my Developer Website, including links to most my up-to-date professional resume, LinkedIn profile, GitHub and Github repositories with most recent works of which I am proud- up to and including the second capstone project of this course.

 This application uses dynamic css and html with some incorporated bootstrap javascript.